 Lastly, Lyon is widely recognised as a gastronomic paradise, forging an enviable reputation thanks to its renowned 'bouchons' – little restaurants serving local delicacies – and the large number of leading chefs who hail from the city.

 Football In a part of the world where sport is wildly popular, football reigns supreme.
 Founded in 1950, local side Lyon had to wait until 2002 to secure their first French title, but they quickly made up for lost time by clinching seven consecutive Ligue 1 crowns.
-OL remain a heavyweight presence on the domestic scene, but their men's team pales in comparison to the women's section, who began 2017 with 14 national titles and eight French Cups to their name, not to mention three UEFA Women's Champions League triumphs and two runners-up finishes since the start of the decade.
+OL remain a heavyweight presence on the domestic scene, but their men's team pales in comparison to the women's section, who began 2017 with 12 national titles and seven French Cups to their name, not to mention five UEFA Women's Champions League triumphs and two runners-up finishes since the start of the decade.